 Sir Isaac Newton Sixth Form

-On the 23rd of January 2012, David Prior, Chairman of the Norfolk and Norwich University Hospital and Ormiston Victory
+On January 23 2012, David Prior, chairman of the Norfolk and Norwich University Hospital, and Ormiston Victory

 world-class science and engineering industries with their pick

-On July 13th 2012 it was announced by the Education Secretary Michael Gove that the Sir Isaac Newton Sixth Form had been
+On July 13 2012 it was announced by the education secretary Michael Gove that the Sir Isaac Newton Sixth Form had been